How to Homestead – A Guide for Beginners

 #3 – Preserve Your Own Food

-Food storage allows you to preserve your garden produce to enjoy year round.
+Food preservation allows you to store local produce to enjoy year round.
 You can also stock up excess for lean years.
-(Anyone with gardening experience can tell you that some years are much more productive than others.)

 I have a big crock that was passed down from my grandmother for making sauerkraut, brine pickles and wine.
 We also have some glass gallon jugs that used to store blackberry and dandelion wines.